 The institutional refund policy is applicable to Conemaugh courses that are billed by Conemaugh.
-General education courses through another institution such as Pennsylvania Highlands Community College will be subject to that institution's refund policy.
+General education courses through another institution s will be subject to that institution's refund policy.

 Veterans

 Conemaugh recognizes the sacrifice of those who have served in the United States Armed Forces.
 Thank you for your service!